Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

-\begin{lemma} There exist component-wise $\Z/2$-equivariant Kuranishi structures and CF perturbations on the moduli spaces $\mathcal{M}^{main}_{k+1,l+2}(\beta,A,B,\tau_{tw}^{l})$.
-This Kuranishi structure and perturbations induce Kuranishi structures and perturbations on $\mathfrak{forget}^{-1}(\Sigma_0)$.
-These Kuranishi structures and perturbations coincide with the ones induced by the Glue map \eqref{eqglue} that coincide with each other on the overlapped part. \end{lemma} \begin{remark} Recall that $T^n$-equivariant analogue of this lemma near $\Sigma_{12}$ is given at Lemma 2.6.23 for toric cases.
-But this does not hold near $\Sigma_0$ for toric cases because the moduli space of $J$-holomorphic spheres cannot be made $T^n$-equivariant.
-Therefore, the construction for $\Sigma_0$ is much more involved than that of $\Sigma_{12}$ in toric cases, but since we can impose $\Z/2$-symmetry even for sphere moduli spaces, we can treat both cases in the same way. \end{remark} \begin{proof} We can choose $\Z/2$-equivariant CF perturbation, following \cite{F10}, on each sphere or disc component.
+Moreover these Kuranishi structures and perturbations on $\mathfrak{forget}^{-1}(\Sigma_0)$ coincide with the ones induced by the Glue map \eqref{eqglue}, which agree with each other on the overlapped part. \end{lemma} \begin{remark} The $T^n$-equivariant analogue of this lemma near $\Sigma_{12}$ is given in Lemma 2.6.23 \cite{FOOO_MS} in the toric case.
+But this statement near $\Sigma_0$ does not hold in the toric case because the moduli space of $J$-holomorphic spheres cannot be made $T^n$-equivariant.
+Therefore, the construction for $\Sigma_0$ is much more involved than that of $\Sigma_{12}$ in \cite{FOOO_MS}.
+But since we can impose $\Z/2$-symmetry even for sphere moduli spaces, we can treat both cases in the same way. \end{remark} \begin{proof} We can choose $\Z/2$-equivariant CF perturbation, following \cite{F10}, on each sphere or disc component.
 On the overlapped part, two Kuranishi structures can be shown to be isomorphic (using the associativity of fiber products of Kuranishi structures).
 Hence perturbations can be chosen to inductively component-wise to have this compatibility because evaluation map $ev_0$ can be made submersive (see Lemma 3.1 \cite{F10}). \end{proof}

 The multi-section in the neighborhood of $\mathfrak{forget}^{-1}(\Sigma_{12})$ can be constructed in a similar way.
 There exist a surjective map